opentoken-io/opentoken/doc/functional-testing.md

 * `.body` - Can be anything, including objects.
 Its value is what was passed to `res.send()`.
 It does not pass through Restify's formatters and will not automatically be changed into a Buffer.

 * `.headers` - Object hash containing key/value header pairs.
-Because headers are case insensitive but are stored in a case sensitive object, `functionalTest.getHeader()` may help you find if a specific header exists.
+Because headers are case-insensitive but are stored in a case-sensitive object, `functionalTest.getHeader()` may help you find if a specific header exists.

 * `.links` - The "Link" header reformatted as an object.
 Follows the format of the `parse-link-header` module.